 1. Introduction

-Process is a major focus of software engineering and its curriculum13, 18; because of this, project management has been included as a required topic of study in many of these programs 24.
-While project management principles and practices are frequently a part of these classes6, 11, 14, 21, many do not include the opportunity to participate as a project manager (PM) or as a member of a PM-led team12.
-It is important to include the hands-on leadership and planning elements that make project management a discipline rather than simply conveying a collection of related methodologies8.
-In many cases, the disciplines involved in project management itself has fallen to the instructors; this is often carried out either through frequent direct intervention with student groups (i.e. leadership) or through heavily structured assignment descriptions (i.e. project plans).
+Process is a major focus of software engineering and its curriculum;13, 18 because of this, project management has been included as a required topic of study in many of these programs.24 While project management principles and practices are frequently a part of these classes,6, 11, 14, 21 many do not include the opportunity to participate as a project manager (PM) or as a member of a PM-led team.12 It is important to include the hands-on leadership and planning elements that make project management a discipline rather than simply conveying a collection of related methodologies.8 In many cases, the disciplines involved in project management itself has fallen to the instructors; this is often carried out either through frequent direct intervention with student groups (i.e. leadership) or through heavily structured assignment descriptions (i.e. process).
 Unfortunately, this may serve to negate the need or desire of individual students to venture into realistic project management within group work scenarios.
 As a result, these classes may be neglecting the lessons and skills that all computing students need in a realistic team environment.

-At XXX, we have offered an upper division Process and Project Management class within the Software Engineering major since XXX.
-The focus of this course has included process methodologies, team development, and project management fundamentals.
+At the Rochester Institute of Technology, we have offered an upper division Process and Project Management class within the Software Engineering major since 2003, with a focus including process methodologies, team development, and project management fundamentals.
 A project component has always been a significant part of this course, but until this point its primary focus has been delivery of project artifacts.
 In this paper, we describe an innovative approach for including a hands-on project management experience within the project component of the course.
 Under the supervision of the instructor, who serves as an advisor, students are given the opportunity to volunteer as PMs for the main group project.
 These PMs are given traditional expectations in managing their group’s deliverables and dynamics, but are also expected to participate in a separate PM-only group that enhances their learning experience as well as that of their team members.

-This updated project format has been included in at least five class offerings and has experienced substantial success.
+This updated project format has been included in at least eight class offerings and has experienced substantial success.
 Students have stated that it not only increased their knowledge and application of project management as a discipline, but that it has given them an opportunity to interact with project managers as a group member or vice versa.
 Results, in many cases, have far exceeded expectations, and student feedback has shown praise for both the interactive nature of the project and the resulting final presentation.

-The remainder of this paper is organized as follows.
-Section 2 includes a description of the Process and Project Management course, including its purpose, structure, and components.
-Section 3 describes the project, including its former state and changes that have been made to meet specific learning objectives.
-Section 4 shares the results, including examples from recent implementations of the project.
-Section 5 includes both quantitative and qualitative student feedback.
-Section 6 references related work.
-Section 7 discusses planned or proposed future work related to the project, and section 8 provides a summary.

-2. About the Course
+2. About the course